danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 ## Have the AI Ask Me Questions

-When doing this kind of analysis, I'll ask the AI to *ask me clarifying questions*, and include it ask an `## Outstanding Questions` section in the analysis document.
+When doing this kind of analysis, I'll ask the AI to *ask me clarifying questions*, and include it in an `## Outstanding Questions` section in the analysis document.
 Then we go back and forth exactly like I would with another engineer:

 * I answer questions
 * it updates the analysis doc
 * assumptions are corrected
 * ambiguities are resolved

-Each iteration tightens the shared understanding.
-This is where most AI workflows fail: they reward confidence over correctness.
-I design mine to do the opposite.
+Each iteration tightens the shared understanding of the system.

 ## Catching Subtle Details Early